mariather/Work-Day-Scheduler-App/README.md

 # Work Day Scheduler

-Daily calendar application that allows a user to save events for each hour of the day.
+Daily calendar application that allows users to save events for each hour of the day.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 This app is especial for users with a busy schedule who need to organize their time effectively.